 “Fare & Square food is always fresh and I love the meat package,” says Darren.
 “The store is always clean.
 And it’s just five minutes away!”

 He also utilizes the Carrot Cash program, offering customers healthy eating incentives.

-At Fare & Square, 85% of employees are Chester residents and Darren’s wife, Carmen, is one of them.
-He’s hoping he may be able to get a job at the store one day, too.
+At Fare & Square, 85% of employees are Chester residents.
+He’s hoping he may be able to get a job at the store one day.

 “I’m loveable, I get along with anybody,” says Darren.
 “I’ll work hard.”

 Support Fare & Square shoppers like Darren by supporting our store today: